intel/appframework/README.md

 Visit <http://app-framework-software.intel.com/index.php> for more information, documentation, and support.

+Visit <http://app-framework-software.intel.com/documentation.php#afui/afui_jquery> for more information on using App Framework UI and jQuery.

 # Contribute

 You can contribute to the core code by forking it and make a pull request.
 Please keep in mind we do not want to add functionality that is a one-off case.
 These are best dealt with via plugins.